18F/handbook/pages/18f/how-18f-works/research-guidelines.md

 Without providing incentives and compensation, we are likely to hear only from the people who can afford to volunteer their time.

+## Planning for compensation

+There are a few things to consider and steps to take to ensure that you or your team are able to provide compensation when it is most appropriate.
+Taking time up front for planning and approvals will help avoid delays and frustrations for teams and research participants alike.

 ### Who is not eligible for compensation?

 There are exceptions when it comes to financial compensation.
 Federal government